Q: What time will the screening start?

 Q: Will food and drink be available on site?

-A: The Orangery Café at Markeaton Park (located right next to the screening) will be open and they have a selection of pizza platters and outdoor teas to pre-order through www.derbylive.co.uk.
+A: The Orangery Café at Markeaton Park (located right next to the screening) will be open and they have a selection of pizza platters to pre-order through www.derbylive.co.uk.

 These can be ordered up to five days before the performance and we ask that you bring proof of purchase when collecting.
 The Orangery will close approximately half an hour after the start of the film.
 There will also be a limited food selection from their menu available to purchase during the performance.